HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-25][Died] https://github.com/blas-lapack-rs/lapack-sys - Bindings to LAPACK (Fortran)
 [2019-10-25][Active] https://github.com/indygreg/PyOxidizer - PyOxidizer is a utility for producing binaries that embed Python.
 The over-arching goal of PyOxidizer is to make complex packaging and distribution problems simple so application maintainers can focus on building applications instead of toiling with build systems and packaging tools.
 [2019-10-25][Active] https://github.com/yorkie/rust.js - Run your JavaScript apps backed by Rust.
 The platform lets you can work with Rust, C, C++ and JavaScript compatible with NPM and Cargo
+[2019-10-25][Active] https://github.com/google/rustcxx - rustcxx is a tool allowing C++ to be used from a Rust project easily.
+It works by allowing snippets of C++ to be included within a Rust function, and vice-versa.
+[2019-10-25][Active] https://github.com/mystor/rust-cpp - Embed C++ directly inside your rust code!
+[2019-10-25][Active] https://github.com/darfink/chakracore-rs#chakracore-sys - This library handles the static and dynamic linking of the JavaScript Runtime.
+The rust bindings are generated (on the fly) for the interface, therefore the entire API is exposed and accessable.
+[2019-10-27][Active] https://github.com/That3Percent/js-object - A macro for creating JavaScript objects.

 ### Middleware relatives
 [2019-10-18][Active] https://github.com/pingcap/raft-rs - A distributed consensus algorithm implemented in Rust.
 [2019-10-18][Active] https://github.com/crossbeam-rs/crossbeam - Tools for concurrent programming in Rust, RPC, PIPE, SYNC and etc.
+[2019-10-25][Active] https://github.com/jean-airoldie/libzmq-rs - This crate builds and generates bindings from source.
+This means that you do not need to install libzmq. we will only use a subset of libzmq.
+If you'd rather have a complete port, check out rust-zmq. (https://github.com/erickt/rust-zmq)

 ### Networking
 [2019-10-18][Active] https://github.com/sfackler/rust-socks